ipfabric/docs/README.md

 You probably don't need to read this section. :)

 `mike` is a build and version tool for MkDocs.
 It works by building the current checkout locally and then pushing it to the appropriate directory under the `gh-pages` branch.

 BEWARE that incorporating MkDocs Material Insiders made things a bit more complicated.
 Make sure that in case you need to run `mike`, you either:

 - use the Docker image, which includes MkDocs Material Insiders
 - use a virtual environment created with `make mike`, which replaces `mkdocs-material` with the Insiders edition.

 ### Why do we have `gh-pages` on GitLab?

 `mike` expects to be running on GitHub.
 GitHub uses the `gh-pages` branch as a store for files being deployed to the static website.
 GitLab has a different approach and uses an artifact called `public` to achieve the same.
-To allow `mike` function normally, we have:
+To allow `mike` function normally:

-- kept the `gh-pages` branch
+- we have kept the `gh-pages` branch
-- there is a CD/CI job in the branch, which copies content to the `public` artifact when pushed to the `gh-pages` branch.
+- there is a CD/CI job in the branch, which copies content to the `public` artifact when pushed to the `gh-pages` branch

 You can see the previous versions being saved in the `gh-pages` branch.
 It looks something like this: